0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 ## Stuff for Beginners

-There's no proper introduction and reading the in game guide to Mahjong doesn't help much.
+There's no proper introduction, and reading the in game guide to Mahjong doesn't help much.
 There's no in-game list of yaku.

 If you're unsure about tile efficiency you enable hints which will show directly above the hand options.